ThRE-Team/Lite-Keyboard/README.md

 # Lite-Keyboard
-Sample keyboard with Ctrl function
+Sample keyboard with Ctrl function For Android